rickrodness/cse15l-lab-reports/new_file.md

 ![Image](https://github.com/rickrodness/cse15l-lab-reports/blob/main/CS15L_2.png)

-2. The working directory was `/home` when running the command `ls`.
-The result I got when using the command with a path to a directory was listing all the files inside `lecture1`.
+2. The working directory was `/home` when running the commands
-   -

    - `ls` returned `Hello.class Hello.java messages` because the `ls` command lists all the files inside of the directory `lecture1`.

    - `cd` moved the working directory inside of `lecture1`.